 To call the astronomy that existed prior to the appearance of this bold new theory “primitive” would be wildly unfair.
 The fact is that the average person living earlier than the third century BC knew far more about the movements of the sky than most of us do today — for, living closer to the rhythms of nature as they did, they rightly considered such knowledge essential to their survival.
 As early as 5000 BC, the Mesopotamians were devising star maps and instruments for studying the sky in the service of an eminently practical cause: the cycles of changes they saw occurring above their heads could, they had learned, tell them when to plant and when to harvest their crops to the best effect, thereby aiding them immeasurably in their never-ending struggle to grow enough food to support their burgeoning civilization, the first of its kind in the world.
 Gazing up at the heavenly bodies whose perambulations across the sky dictated so much of their lives, the Mesopotamians extrapolated, reasonably enough, that the heavens must be in motion above a stationary platform on which they stood and observed them.
 It was equally self-evident to them that the gods deigned to pass signals to mortals via the movements of those mysterious illuminated spheres.

 As with the world’s first civilization, so with its second.
 Egyptian religion too came to a large extent to be an exercise in star-gazing.
 Indeed, the priests of Egypt became the most accomplished of all astronomers of early ancient times.
 Already by the time they built the Pyramids of Giza around 2500 BC, the Egyptians had devised a sophisticated calendar by watching the heavens.
 Each new year began with the first appearance of the star we call Sirius, the brightest of them all.
 (This event occurs in the Mediterranean region during what we now consider to be the middle of summer.)
 The year that followed consisted of the familiar 365 days, divided into the familiar twelve months; the Egyptians even understood the need to add an extra day to every fourth year to keep their calendar in sync with Sirius.
-In time, the Egyptians may have become the first people to realize that the Earth was round, just like all of the other heavenly bodies; this would have constituted the first step toward cosmic egalitarianism.
+In time, the Egyptians may have become the first people to realize that the Earth is round, just like most of the other heavenly bodies; this would have constituted the first step toward cosmic egalitarianism.
 As such, it may have been almost as controversial in its time as the later theory of heliocentrism.

 But none of these Three Wise Men of classical Greek philosophy had any inkling that the Earth wasn’t the locus around which everything else in the cosmos spun.
-Their model of the universe had the Moon orbiting the Earth every 27 days, the Sun every 365 days, and the five planets that can be observed with the naked eye following more eccentric paths that still ultimately centered on the Earth.
+Their model of the universe had the Moon orbiting the Earth every 27 days, the Sun every 365 and one quarter days, and the five planets that can be observed with the naked eye following more eccentric paths that still ultimately centered on the Earth.
 Meanwhile the stars were a distant, stationary backdrop to it all, shining down from the very edges of a cosmos that had the Earth at its very center.

 The philosophers were willing to accept that the Earth must be rotating; how else to explain the apparent march of the Sun across the sky every day, or the similar marches of the Moon and the stars every night?
-But they could not imagine that the Earth might be moving laterally as well as spinning; this seemed incompatible with the way that the stars occupied the same positions in relation to one another night after night.
+But they could not imagine that the Earth might be moving laterally as well as spinning; this seemed incompatible with the fact that the stars occupied the same positions in relation to one another night after night.
 If the Earth really was moving, the stars ought to appear to shift about, thanks to the optical phenomenon known as parallax.

 For an example of parallax, think about the gauges in a car.
 They give accurate readings when one looks at them from the driver’s seat, but if one moves over to the passenger seat, their needles no longer align as they should with the markings behind them.
 The Greeks were very interested in optics from a very early date, and were well aware of this phenomenon.
-Yet they saw no sign of it in the night sky, leading them to conclude that the Earth must be fixed in space, the linchpin of the solar system and, indeed, the cosmos.
+Yet they saw no sign of it in the night sky, leading them to conclude that the Earth must be fixed in space, the linchpin of what we now call the solar system and, indeed, the cosmos.

 And then along came the Alexandrian astronomer Aristarchus to upend this sanguine formulation.